Flow of Rehabilitation

-As regards those buildings with qualified registered contractors already engaged for the fire safety improvement works before the application period of the FSW Scheme, the independent consultant appointed by URA will assess the relevant documents provided by the Applicant (such as tender documents, works contracts and works progress reports) to determine the level of subsidy, which in any case will not exceed 60% of cost of works and consultancy fees, or the corresponding cap applicable to the relevant category of buildings (whichever is less).
+As regards those buildings with qualified registered contractors already engaged before 9 July 2018 for the fire safety improvement works, the independent consultant appointed by URA will assess the relevant documents provided by the Applicant (such as tender documents, works contracts and works progress reports) to determine the level of subsidy, which in any case will not exceed 60% of cost of works and consultancy fees, or the corresponding cap applicable to the relevant category of buildings (whichever is less).

 Background Notes for the Proposed Two Stages Design Approach

-There are difficulties encountered and expressed unsatisfactorily by different stakeholders (including owners and fire services contractors) in the existing practice of adopting design and build arrangement in the tendering for fire services works for composite buildings (“existing design & build practice”).
+There are difficulties encountered by different stakeholders (including owners and fire services contractors) who expressed dissatisfaction in the existing practice of adopting design and build arrangement in the tendering for fire services works for composite buildings (“existing design & build practice”).

 In order to overcome the short-comings of the “exiting design and build practice”, it would be desirable to have a consultant sorting out the fundamental design issues with the relevant authorities prior to the tendering for the fire services works.
-Hence, it is considered that the idea of the “build only arrangement” (i.e., arrangement of tendering for the fire services contractor after the design of the same has been completed and obtained the approval of the proposed fire services works from the relevant authorities) would be feasible.
+Hence, it is considered that the idea of the “build only arrangement” (i.e., proceed tendering for the fire services contractor only if the design of the same is completed and the approval of the proposed fire services works from the relevant authorities is obtained) would be feasible.

 Alternatively, URA together with FSD/BD have developed a new approach instead of the “building only arrangement”.
-The consultant appointed by the building owners will follow the “two stages design approach” to FSD/BD for seeking the initial views from those authorities prior to preparation of the tender documents for procurement of the fire services contractor.
+The consultant appointed by the building owners will follow the “two stages design approach” to seek the initial views on the preliminary design from FSD & BD prior to preparation of the tender documents for procurement of the fire services contractor.

-Under the requirements of FSWS, unless with the approval of the Implementation Committee over-looking the implementation of the scheme, the services of the consultant appointed by the building owners joining the scheme shall have to prepare the initial design parameters of the proposed fire services improvements works (i.e. “two stages design approach”) or to complete the design of the proposed improvement works and sort out the design issues with authorities (i.e. ”build only arrangement”) before the tendering of the work contracts.
+Under the requirements of FSW Scheme, unless with the permission of the Implementation Committee, the services of the consultant appointed by the building owners joining the scheme shall cover the preparation of preliminary design of the proposed fire services improvements works (i.e. “Preliminary Design”) or to complete the design of the proposed improvement works and sort out the design issues with authorities (i.e. ”build only arrangement”) before the tendering of the work contracts.

-The required submission of initial design parameters under FSWS has been prepared for applicants who join the FSWS to follow.
-Please click the following headings to get the document.
+The requirement and expected content of preliminary design is available under FSW Scheme for applicants to use.
+Please click the following heading to get the document.

-If the building has received the statutory notice or pre-notification letter of mandatory building inspection issued by BD and the building meets the eligibility criteria of “Operation Building Bright 2.0” (“OBB 2.0”), the Applicant may also apply for subsidy under OBB 2.0 to cover those works related to the Mandatory Building Inspection Scheme.
+If the building has received the statutory notice or pre-notification letter of mandatory building inspection issued by BD and the building meets the eligibility criteria of the second round of “Operation Building Bright 2.0” (“OBB 2.0”), the Applicant may also apply for subsidy under second round of OBB 2.0 to cover those works related to the Mandatory Building Inspection Scheme.
 However, the relevant work items shall not duplicate with those approved under FSW Scheme or any other past or existing subsidy schemes administered by different institutions or departments.
-Please refer to “AN-OBB2.0(Bldg)” for details.
+Please refer to second round “AN-OBB2.0(Bldg)” for details.